fourzerosix/anarchy-a/README.md

 ### Nobody asked your permission and that's the whole point

-The Circle-A is a capital A -- for *anarchy* -- enclosed in a circle.
+The Circle-A is a capital A - for *anarchy* - enclosed in a circle.
 It is the most universally recognized symbol of anarchism, one of the most reproduced political symbols on the planet, and almost certainly on a jacket within 50 feet of you right now.
-You have seen it on walls, on patches, on record sleeves, on the forearms of people your parents warned you about, and on the inside cover of at least one notebook from 1994.
+You have seen it on walls, on patches, on record sleeves, on the forearms of people your parents warned you about, and on the inside cover of at least one notebook from 1999.

 You have probably drawn it yourself.
-That's the thing about this symbol -- it just wants to be drawn.
+This symbol wants to be drawn.
 It has five elements:

 - Upper arc of the circle
 - Lower arc of the circle
 - Left leg of the A `/`
 - Right leg of the A `\`
-- The crossbar `-` -- always red, because of course it is
+- The crossbar `-` -- always red, because F%!$ YOUR FEELINGS

 Five strokes.
 Efficient.
 Defiant.
 No committee approved this design.
 No trademark was registered.
 No logo brief was issued.
 A nineteen-year-old in Paris decided